jailbirt/theeye-docs/docs/core-concepts/user-management.md

   * theeye_admins
   * theeye_managers
   * theeye_users
   * theeye_viewers or none to assign to viewers group

+Follow hereunder steps to allow a domain user to access TheEye:

 1. The Domain Controller administrator, search the user and add the group to it.

 2. The user must login to TheEye to register and create a profile to operate with de granted permissions.

-At this point the user will be assigned by default to a pre-configured on-premise organization.
+*At this point the user will be assigned by default to a pre-configured on-premise organization.*

 3. After successful registration the user will be ready to be invited to any organization by the users with Members control permissions.